howkj1/awesomesauce/README.md

 # My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is my book's preface, its going to be a great place to describe my book's content and ideas.